 Protect PurdueSummary Report

-This Protect Purdue Summary Report highlights the many small steps that 50,000+ students, faculty and staff took to safely and successfully complete in-person instruction for the 2020-21 school year amid the most challenging time in this University’s 150-year history.
+This Protect Purdue Summary Report highlights the many small steps that 53,000+ students, faculty and staff took to complete in-person instruction safely and successfully from August through December 2021 during the ongoing challenge posed by the COVID-19 pandemic.